-Three of four are aware of ACA individual mandate; only four of ten aware of marketplaces, subsidiesSeptember 30th, 2013 in Health /
+Three of four are aware of ACA individual mandate; only four of ten aware of marketplaces, subsidiesSeptember 30, 2013 in Medicine & Health / Health

 As the key components of the Affordable Care Act roll out this week, more than three-quarters (76%) of U.S. adults are aware of the law's individual mandate, while only four of 10 are aware of the new health insurance marketplaces opening on October 1, or the financial assistance that is available to help people with low or moderate incomes pay their health insurance premiums, according to a new Commonwealth Fund survey.
 It also finds broad support for expanding Medicaid in all states, with 68 percent of adults saying they are somewhat or strongly in favor of making Medicaid available to more residents in their state.